kylemanna/docker-openvpn/docs/clients.md

 ## Client configuration mode

-The `ovpn_getclient` can produce two different format of configuration.
+The `ovpn_getclient` can produce two different versions of the configuration.

 1. combined: All needed configuration and cryptographic material is in one file (Use "combined-save" to write the configuration file in the same path as the separated parameter does).
 2. separated: Separated files.

-Some client software might be picky about which configuration format it accepts.
+Note that some client software might be picky about which configuration format it accepts.

 ## Batch mode